 2016 Spitzer Graben, Martin Muthenthaler, Wachau, Austria

-Here we have a truly Scythian wine; a bold one that rings clearly with intent.
+A truly Scythian wine; a bold one that rings clearly with intent.
 It’s a leader-of-the-battle type of Scythian.
 It defies laws.
 It’s also a wine that mirrors its maker; Martin Muthenthaler.
 It does not speak of appellation; there is no terminology such as Federspiel or Smaragd.
 The wine simply stands on its own two feet and speaks of where it is from: extreme conditions, naked stone and the coolest climate: the last vineyard before viticulture becomes agriculture.

 2001 Trebbiano d’Abruzzo, Valentini, Abruzzo, Italy, Abruzzo, Italy